GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 #### *Optional:* Evaluating assemblies using *MetaQUAST*

-For more genome-informed evaluation of the assembly, we can use the `QUAST` tool to view our assembled metagenome.
-This is something on an optional step because, like `QUAST`, `MetaQUAST` aligns your assembly against a set of reference genomes.
+For more genome-informed evaluation of the assembly, we can use the `MetaQUAST` tool to view our assembled metagenome.
+This is something of an optional step because, like `QUAST`, `MetaQUAST` aligns your assembly against a set of reference genomes.
 Under normal circumstances we wouldn't know the composition of the metagenome that led to our assembly.
-In this instance determining the optmial reference genomes for a `MetaQUAST` evaluation is a bit of a problem.
+In this instance determining the optimal reference genomes for a `MetaQUAST` evaluation is a bit of a problem.
 For your own work, the following tools could be used to generate taxonomic summaries of your metagenomes to inform your reference selection:

 1. [Kraken2](https://ccb.jhu.edu/software/kraken2/) (DNA based, *k*-mer classification)
 1. [CLARK](http://clark.cs.ucr.edu/) (DNA based. *k*-mer classification)